-B12 Drainage Design
+B11 Drainage Design

-A detailed drainage design of the site must be submitted and approved prior to commencement of work.
-The plan must be generally in accordance with the plan prepared by BMD, CS-0407-DA03, Revision B. The plan must indicate the method of disposal of all stormwater and must include existing ground levels, finished surface levels on all paved areas, estimated flow rates, invert levels and sizes of all pipelines.
+A detailed drainage design of the site must be submitted and approved prior to the release of the Subdivision Construction Certificate.
+The plan must be generally in accordance with the plan prepared by BMD Consulting, CS0449 - DA003, Revision D. The plan must indicate the method of disposal of all stormwater and must include existing ground levels, finished surface levels on all paved areas, estimated flow rates, invert levels and sizes of all pipelines.